godarklight/MAVLink-test/README.md

 # MAVLink-test
-A testbed for emulating ardupilot
+A testbed for using MAVLink in Balsa